sporto/elm-workshop/README.md

 - You need to install the Elm Platform from [here](https://guide.elm-lang.org/install.html).
 - Install Elm syntax highlighting for your editor.
 - And Elm Format is highly recommended https://github.com/avh4/elm-format/releases.

+## Offline resources

+We have USB drives available with:

+- Installer for the Elm platform for Windows and Mac
+- `elm-stuff` folder with the packages pre-installed